wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ```

 - `appContext` - application context
-- `baseURL` - address, where your operations server can be reached
+- `baseURL` - address, where your operations server can be reached (ending with `/enrollment-server` in the default setup)
 - `strategy` - a strategy used when validating HTTPS requests.
 The following strategies can be used:
     - `SSLValidationStrategy.default`
     - `SSLValidationStrategy.noValidation`